Posted On: July 23, 2009 by John J. Cord

  January 2009: settlement with the Justice Department for $1.42 billion.

-Zyprexa is a drug approved for treatment of schizophrenia and bipolar disorders.
+Zyprexa is a drug approved for the treatment of schizophrenia and bipolar disorders.
 The drug was Lilly’s top-seller in 2008, making them $4.7 billion in revenue (23% of the company’s income).
 The settlements so far look to total about $2.7 billion—a bargain if the company is making $4.7 billion on the drug at its low point.

-The claims against Lilly allege that Zyprexa was improperly marketed for other uses, including promotion to doctors for use by “disruptive kids” (according to an e-mail by John Lechleiter now Lilly’s CEO).
+The claims against Lilly allege that Zyprexa was improperly marketed for other uses, including promotion to doctors for use by “disruptive kids” (according to an e-mail by John Lechleiter, now Lilly’s CEO).
 Zyprexa has not been approved for pediatric use, much less for kids medically diagnosed as disruptive (wait, all kids are disruptive—they’re kids).
 It was also marketed for patients with dementia.
 Lechleiter had a 2008 salary of $1,339,125.00 and total compensation of $12,978,215.00, so I’m sure he knows what he’s doing.

-Zyprexa causes severe weight gain and cholesterol problems in many patients, and has been linked to diabetes.
+Zyprexa causes severe weight gain and cholesterol problems in many patients and has been linked to diabetes.